unionj-cloud/go-doudou.unionj.cloud/docs/guide/getting-started.md

 INFO[2022-02-13 23:03:11] k8s yaml has been created/updated successfully. execute command 'go-doudou svc deploy' to deploy service helloworld to k8s cluster
 ```

-Then you should see there are two yaml files generated from Line 13 and Line 16
+Then you should see there are two yaml files generated: `helloworld_deployment.yaml` and `helloworld_statefulset.yaml`

 ```
 ├── Dockerfile